MCT-master/mct-master.github.io/_posts/2019-09-20-All-about-the-data.md

 ---
 layout: post
-title: 'Machine Learning, it's all about the data'
+title:  "Machine Learning, it's all about the data"
 date:   2019-09-20 00:00:00 +0200
 categories: Music-and-Machine-Learning
 author: Eigil Aandahl
 image: /assets/img/datablur.jpg
-excerpt: 'For my machine learning project, I wanted to see if I could teach my laptop to distinguish between different types of music using a large amount of data.
+excerpt: "For my machine learning project, I wanted to see if I could teach my laptop to distinguish between different types of music using a large amount of data.
 Using metadata from a large dataset for music analysis, I tested different machine learning classifiers with supervised learning to distinguish between tracks labeled belonging to 'Rock' and 'Electronic'.
-The project was developed using Python and libraries for data analysis and machine learning.'
+The project was developed using Python and libraries for data analysis and machine learning."
-Keywords: Machine Learning, Project, Dataset
 ---